risingwavelabs/risingwave-docs/cloud/cluster-connection-errors.md

 ## Failed to get tenant identifier

 To connect to a cluster, you need to provide the tenant identifier.
-The tenant identifier is a global unique identifier for each cluster. and the format of the tenant identifier is `rwc-g1huxxxxxx-mycluster`.
+The tenant identifier is a global unique identifier for each cluster, and the format of the tenant identifier is `rwc-g1huxxxxxx-mycluster`.
 You can find the tenant identifier in the RisingWave Cloud console.

 Below are two ways to put the tenant identifier in the connection string.